 - Robbery, Burglary, Arson, Motor Vehicle Theft (aka Stolen Auto)

 - Stalking, Aggravated Assault

 CSAs must report all Clery Act crimes immediately if the victim is a Cabrini student, faculty or staff member, visitor, guest, prospective student, or prospective employee who has received an Employment Application.

 Regardless of how much time has passed since the incident, all Clery Crimes must be reported to the Department of Public Safety immediately.

-A very critical piece of information is the location where the crime occurred: on‑ or off‑campus, in a residence hall, in an academic building or other campus facility, etc.
+A very critical piece of information is the location where the crime occurred: on‑ or off‑campus, in a residence hall, in an academic building or other campus facilities, etc.

-CSAs who have any question about whether to report an incident should contact Joseph Fusco, Director of Public Safety, at 610.902.8251 or Joseph.Fusco@cabrini.edu.
+CSAs who have any question about whether to report an incident should contact DJ Diallo, Director, Public Safety, at 610.902.8251 or firstname.lastname@example.org.

 Acting on Title IX

 Title IX of the Education Amendments of 1972 (“Title IX”) prohibits discrimination on the basis of sex in any federally funded education program or activity.
 Sexual harassment, which includes sexual violence, is a form of sex discrimination and is prohibited under the Cabrini Sexual Violence and Sexual Harassment Policy.

 This act applies to any student, employee, or applicant for employment or admission to the university.